w3f/polkadot-wiki/docs/learn-governance.md

 ## Council

-To represent passive stakeholders, we introduce the idea of a "council".
+To represent passive stakeholders, Polkadot introduces the idea of a "council".
 The council is an on-chain entity comprising a number of actors, each represented as an on-chain account.
-For Polkadot this number is likely to begin at around six people, and increase over the course of 9 months to 24 people (roughly one extra individual coming on every two weeks).
-In general, it has a fixed number of seats (24 on Polkadot and 17 on Kusama).
+On Polkadot the council currently consists of 13 members, however this is expected to increase over the next few months to 24 people.
+In general, the council will end up having a fixed number of seats.
+On Polkadot, this will be 24 seats while on Kusama it is 17 seats.

-The council is called upon primarily for two tasks of governance: proposing sensible referenda, and cancelling uncontroversially dangerous or malicious referenda.
+The council is called upon primarily for three tasks of governance: proposing sensible referenda, cancelling uncontroversially dangerous or malicious referenda, and electing the technical committee.

 For a referendum to be proposed by the council, a strict majority of members must be in favor, with no member exercising a veto.
 Vetoes may be exercised only once by a member for any single proposal;
 if, after a cool-down period, the proposal is resubmitted, they may not veto it a second time.
-In the case that all members vote in favor, the vote is considered unanimous and is treated as uncontroversial.
+Council motions which pass with a strict majority - but without reaching unanimous support will move to public referendum under a neutral, majority-carries adaptive quorum biasing.
+In the case that all members of the council vote in favor of a motion, the vote is considered unanimous and becomes a referundum with negative adaptive quorum biasing.

 A two-thirds majority of the council can cancel a referendum.
 This may function as a last-resort if there is an issue found late in a referendum's proposal such as a bug in the code of the runtime